Undergraduate Academic Programs

 In addition to an applicant’s LSAT score, law schools will consider his or her GPA, transcript, letters of recommendation, and personal statement.
 No single major is identified as an ideal preparation for law school; rather a broad liberal-arts curriculum is preferred, with courses known for significant reading, writing, and thinking challenges being particularly valued.

-A law and society minor can be taken alongisde any major at LVC.
-Further information on the Law and Society minor can be found on the History and Political Science page.
-The minor includes courses on Law and Government, Civil Liberties and Civil Rights, and a senior-level Seminar in Law.
+A law and society minor can be taken alongside any major at LVC.
+Further information on the Law and Society minor can be found on the History.
+Politics, and Global Studies page.

-Students interested in law school should contact the pre-law advisor as early as possible in their studies at Lebanon Valley.
-Dr. Philip Benesch, the pre-law advisor and director of the Law and Society Program, can be reached by phone at 717-867-6326, at his office HUM 206, or by email at firstname.lastname@example.org.
+Students interested in law school should contact Dr. Philip Benesch, pre-law advisor, as early as possible in their studies at Lebanon Valley College.
+He can be reached at 717-867-6326, or firstname.lastname@example.org, as well as in his office in the Administration Building/Humanities 206.

 Pre-Medical, Pre-Dentistry, Pre-Veterinary